IGE-numerique/ige-calcul/schedulers/slurm/slurm.md

 Then you should ask for a storage space and a slurm account

-Please send and email to `ige-ssi-asr@univ-grenoble-alpes.fr`, asking for storage under /workdir and an account by providing the name of your team
+Please send and email to `ige-ssi-asr@univ-grenoble-alpes.fr`, asking for storage under /workdir and a slurm account by providing the name of your team and the space you need (1G,10G,100G,1TB)

 ## Commands